 RED FLAGS TO CONSIDER GENETIC TESTING OR GENETIC CONSULTATION

-Genetic testing for AD is only available for a small number of families with EOAD, with testing likely to be initiated in a living affected relative.
+Genetic testing for AD is only available for a small number of families with early-onset familial AD, with testing likely to be initiated in a living affected relative.
 If a gene mutation is found, other family members are eligible for testing for the identified family mutation.
-Clinical testing is currently not available for LOAD or sporadic cases.
+Clinical testing is currently not available for late-onset familial AD or sporadic cases.
 When there are multiple related affected individuals, research testing may be available.
-APOE e4 testing is not recommended for risk assessment because of low sensitivity and specificity; APOE e4 is neither necessary nor sufficient for the disease2.
+APOE e4 testing is not recommended for risk assessment because of low sensitivity and specificity.

 Consider a genetics consult for patients with: